johnsonlab-ic/GWASi-flow/README.md

 The input CSV file should have the following columns:
 - `GWAS`: Name/identifier of the GWAS study (used for output file naming)
 - `year`: Publication year of the study (for metadata)
-- `URL`: URL or local file path to the GWAS summary statistics file
+- `path`: Path to the GWAS summary statistics file (can be URL or local file path)

 ### Data Source Types